 After a flurry of criticism, the company was forced to completely change the logo, abandoning the “ominous” image of the planet drowning in paint.
 To adapt to environmentally conscious consumers, Sherwin-Williams approved the trademark in the form of harmless lettering.

 The first word of the company name was blue and was at the top.
-As for the second part, it was white and took place under the bottom.
-It was formed by the negative space inside the blue rectangle.
+As for the second part, it was white and took place at the bottom.
+The negative space inside the blue rectangle formed it.
 At the same time, lowercase and uppercase letters were mixed.
 From the two “l” s in “Williams,” wavy lines stretched downward, similar to brush strokes.

 1982 – 1999